jtjobe/old-blog-v2/_posts/2016-03-29-case-expression-instead-of-multi-way-if-statement.md

 title: "Refactor Multi-Way Ifs with Case Statements for Readability"
 author: me
 modified:
-excerpt: "Use case statements to make multiway if/else expressions more readable"
+excerpt: "Use case expressions in place of messy if/else statements for readable, self-documenting code"
 tags: []
 ---

 If you're not using case statements, you should be.

-David Thomas, author of Programming Ruby, calls the case expression "a powerful beast: a multiway if on steroids".
+David Thomas, author of Programming Ruby, calls the case expression "a powerful beast: a multiway if on steroids" (1).

 In less colorful words: anytime you have a long, messy if/else statement you might want to consider using a case expression instead.

-Take the following three code snippets.
+Take the following three code snippets:

 #### 1) Messy If/Else Statement